Deforming Lie algebras to Frobenius integrable non-autonomous Hamiltonian systems: Abstract

 \section{Abstract}

-Motivated by the theory of Painlev\'e equations and associated hierarchies, we study non-autonomous Hamiltonian systems that are Frobenius integrable in the sense defined below.
-We establish sufficient conditions under which Hamiltonian vector fields forming a finite-dimensional Lie algebra can be deformed to time-dependent Frobenius integrable Hamiltonian vector fields spanning the same distribution as the original vector fields.
-The results are illustrated by several examples.\looseness=-1
+Motivated by the theory of Painlev\'{e} equations and associated hierarchies, we study non-autonomous Hamiltonian systems that are Frobenius integrable.
+We establish sufficient conditions under which a given finite-dimensional Lie algebra of Hamiltonian vector fields can be deformed to a time-dependent Lie algebra of Frobenius integrable vector fields spanning the same distribution as the original algebra.
+The results are applied to quasi-St\"{a}ckel systems \cite{mb}.\looseness=-1